Academic Programs

 University of Louisville, Louisville, Kentucky

-Department of Fine Arts, Hite Art Institute
+Department of Fine Arts, Hite Art Institute, M.A. only

 Christopher Fulton, Modern Mexican Art